JasperV/dotfiles/README.md

 ## Install

+For now; manually sign in to the App Store...

 ```zsh
 echo | /bin/zsh -c "$(curl -fsSL https://raw.githubusercontent.com/JasperV/dotfiles/macos/install)"
 ```

+If there are macOS updates, it will reboot.
+Run the script again to continue.

 When done, run the following (Apps) to finalize the setup: